Melbourne Football Club: 1987–2006: rollercoaster years

 Melbourne finished the 2005 season in seventh position but lost the elimination final to Geelong by 55 points.
 In 2006, after a slow start, Melbourne again finished the season in seventh position.
 After defeating St Kilda in the second Elimination Final by 18 points the season ended the following week when Fremantle beat the Demons by 28 points.
-Daniher had become the club's the second longest-serving coach whilst Neitz became Melbourne's all-time leading goal-kicker on 19 May, surpassing Norm Smith's previous record of 546 goals.
+Daniher had become the club's the second longest-serving coach while Neitz became Melbourne's all-time leading goal-kicker on 19 May, surpassing Norm Smith's previous record of 546 goals.
 Two weeks later, he broke Robert Flower's long standing record of 272 games, making him the longest serving Demon in history.